Vusumzi123/b-dialogs.js/README.md

 ## Advanced usage

-the dialog method receives an object, the object needs to have on or any number of the next parameters otherwhise it will take the default values
+the dialog method receives an object, the object needs to have one or any number of the next parameters otherwhise it will take the default values
 ```js
    {
     tittle: string, //title you want to show in the header of the modal